Umuzi-org/tech-department/content/projects/kotlin/project-9/design-for-everyone/_index.md

 #### Step 3: Explore folders for locales

 So far, you've just changed the direction of the default language used for the app.
 For a production app, you would send the strings.xml file to a translator to have it translated to a new language.
-For this codelab, the app provides a strings.xml file in Spanish (we used Google Translate to generate the translations, so they're not perfect.).
+For this project, the app provides a strings.xml file in Spanish (we used Google Translate to generate the translations, so they're not perfect.).

 - In Android Studio, switch the project view to Project Files.